Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

         * how to use include
         * here> try to use \newcommand in overleaf
             * Are output behavior the same?
-    * how to organize latex
-        * how to add /path in project
-    * folder structure
-        * zahbiz
-            * figs
-            * samples
-            * sections
-            * main.tex

 #OPTIMIZATION

 #TODO

-* here> add template to main.tex
-* lets add references
+* here> lets add references
-    * here> how to add image
-        * how to use \include
-            * how to set project root
-        * hwo to make the proejct dir = a root dir
-    * hwo to add bib reference?
+    * here> hwo to add bib reference?
+        * here> bib reference management
+            * what is bibtex?
+            * here> get bib of all my ref papers

+* what are section of my papers?
 * deleted my test repo of covid19 survey -> add dr zhu project to github -> clone it locally
 * how to do latext in vim
     * ref